daffidwilde/matching/README.rst

 without their new partner then being able to be with someone better.
 The final matching being suitor-optimal means that every suitor has their best possible matching without making the matching unstable.
-A corollary of this is that in fact, every reviewer has their worst possible matching after the algorithm terminates.
+A corollary of this is that, in fact, every reviewer has their worst possible matching after the algorithm terminates.